AndrewKim1S/Offensive-Security-Projects/Notes.md

 * Becuase sections are intended to provide a view for the linker only, the section header table is optional.
 ELF files that don't need linking are not required to have a section
   header table
-* This Logical organization exists only at link time

   typedef struct {
     uint32_t sh_name;       // Section name - index into string table .shrstrtab